-To increase the percentage of the issuers in the Buy & Maintain Credit portfolio (weighted by market value) that have an SBTi-approved target to 75% by 2030

-Verified Target: % of the market value invested in issuers with verified SBTi targets
+Target To increase the percentage of the issuers in the Buy & Maintain Credit portfolio (weighted by market value) that have an SBTi-approved target to 70% by 2027 Baseline date 31/12/2022 Verified Target: % of the market value invested in issuers with verified SBTi 2 targets 51.2%

 1For BlackRock managed assets total portfolio emissions are split out between the Gilts and index-linked gilts within the Liability Matching Portfolio (i.e. sovereign bonds) and the remainder of the portfolio due to a difference in calculation methodology.
 Emissions are also split out for the different insurance arrangements due to differences in calculation methodology.
 The definitions of scope 1, 2 and 3 emissions are included within the Technical Section.
+2 Refers to Science Based Targets Initiative